RPA in Healthcare: Claims & Prior Auth Automation

 Insurance claims processing

-Prior authorisation automation
+Prior authorization automation

 EHR data entry and migration